Ralph Cudworth: Family background

 Cudworth's family reputedly originated in Cudworth (near Barnsley), Yorkshire, moving to Lancashire with the marriage (c.1377) of John de Cudworth (died 1384) and Margery (died 1384), daughter of Richard de Oldham (living 1354), lord of the manor of Werneth, Oldham.
 The Cudworths of Werneth Hall, Oldham, were lords of the manor of Werneth/Oldham, until 1683.
 Ralph Cudworth (the philosopher)'s father, Ralph Cudworth (Snr), was the posthumous-born second son of Ralph Cudworth (d.1572) of Werneth Hall, Oldham.

-The philosopher's father, Ralph Cudworth (1572/73–1624), was educated at Emmanuel College, Cambridge, where he graduated BA (1592/93, MA (1596).
-Emmanuel College (founded by Sir Walter Mildmay (1584), and under the direction of its first Master, Laurence Chaderton) was, from its inception, a stronghold of Reformist, Puritan and Calvinist teaching, which shaped the development of puritan ministry, and contributed largely to the emigrant ministry in America.
+The philosopher's father, Ralph Cudworth (1572/73–1624), was educated at Emmanuel College, Cambridge, where he graduated with a BA in 1592/93 and an MA in 1596.
+Emmanuel College (founded by Sir Walter Mildmay (1584), and under the direction of its first Master, Laurence Chaderton) was, from its inception, a stronghold of Reformist, Puritan and Calvinist teaching, which shaped the development of Puritan ministry, and contributed largely to the emigrant ministry in America.
 Ordained in 1599 and elected to a college fellowship by 1600, Cudworth Snr was much influenced by William Perkins, whom he succeeded, in 1602, as Lecturer of the Parish Church of St Andrew the Great, Cambridge.
 He was awarded the degree of Bachelor of Divinity in 1603.
 He edited Perkins's Commentary on St Paul's Epistle to the Galatians (1604), with a dedication to Robert, 3rd Lord Rich (later 1st Earl of Warwick), adding a commentary of his own with dedication to Sir Bassingbourn Gawdy.
 Lord Rich presented him to the Vicariate of Coggeshall, Essex (1606) to replace the deprived minister Thomas Stoughton, but he resigned this position (March 1608), and was licensed to preach from the pulpit by the Chancellor and Scholars of the University of Cambridge (November 1609).
 He then applied for the rectorate of Aller, Somerset (an Emmanuel College living) and, resigning his fellowship, was appointed to it in 1610.

-His marriage (1611) to Mary Machell, (who had been "nutrix" – nurse, or preceptor – to Henry Frederick, Prince of Wales) brought important connections.
+His marriage (1611) to Mary Machell, (who had been "nutrix" – wet nurse, or preceptor – to Henry Frederick, Prince of Wales) brought important connections.
 Cudworth Snr was appointed as one of James I's chaplains.
-Mary's mother (or aunt) was the sister of Sir Edward Lewknor, a central figure (with the Jermyn and Heigham families) among the puritan East Anglian gentry, whose children had attended Emmanuel College.
+Mary's mother (or aunt) was the sister of Sir Edward Lewknor, a central figure (with the Jermyn and Heigham families) among the Puritan East Anglian gentry, whose children had attended Emmanuel College.
 Mary's Lewknor and Machell connections with the Rich family included her first cousins Sir Nathaniel Rich and his sister Dame Margaret Wroth, wife of Sir Thomas Wroth of Petherton Park near Bridgwater, Somerset, influential promoters of colonial enterprise (and later of nonconformist emigration) in New England.
 Aller was immediately within their sphere.

 The children of Ralph Cudworth Snr and Mary (née Machell) Cudworth were: